kevinLB/react-olark/README.md

 ## Styling

-React-olark-plugin will generate a div with the id `olark-box-container`.
+React-olark will generate a div with the id `olark-box-container`.
 Once the chatbox has successfully loaded, that div will be given an extra class called `olark-loaded`.
 You can use these labels to do simple things like specify position and size.
 However, further customizations should mostly be handled through the Olark dashboard.